Presented by Author, Jim Hall,

 Sunday, August 12, 2018 @ 2:00 p.m.

-Hall will speak for the Lovettsville Historical Society’s monthly second-Sunday history lecture series at 2:00 p.m. on August 12th, 2018, at the customary venue, St. James United Church of Christ at 10 East Broadway (the main street), Lovettsville, VA, on that tender topic—lynching in Virginia.
+Hall will speak for the Lovettsville Historical Society’s monthly second-Sunday history lecture series at 2:00 p.m. on August 12th at the customary venue, St. James United Church of Christ, 10 East Broad Way, Lovettsville, VA (the main street), on that tender topic—lynching in Virginia.
 He will examine lynching’s origin in the post-Civil War South, Virginia’s role, and particularly Northern Virginia and Loudoun’s role.

 Hall will also examine what may be the final case of lynching in our region, that of Shedrick Thompson, an African-American farm laborer who allegedly attacked a prominent white Fauquier farm family he knew, Henry and Manie Baxley, while they were sleeping one hot July night in the summer of 1932.
 Their home, Edenhurst, still stands just off Leeds Manor Road between Markham and Hume.
 Mr. Baxley was beaten unconscious, Mrs. Baxley was beaten, raped, and kidnapped.
 Fortunately, their child slept through it all.
 As can be imagined, a massive manhunt ensued with farmers and townsmen for miles coming to the rescue, but Thompson seemed to have escaped into thin air.